by Bridget Esangga

 Art as a Lens

-Noble used her experience with her own art practice as a model for the project.
-The students brought their projects from concept to product with classroom critiques, dialogs about how the work can be improved, and rounds of revisions.
-She also taught her students about the model of a curated exhibition.
+Noble used her experience with her own artistic practice as a model; the students brought their projects from concept to product with classroom critiques, dialogues about how the work can be improved, and rounds of revisions.
+She also taught students about the model of a curated exhibition.
 “All of these are normal art processes that you experience at SAIC,” she said.

-After earning a Bachelor of Arts in philosophy from the University of California in San Diego, Noble moved to Chicago to explore her lifelong passion for dance and music as a house DJ.
-As a child she had been a dancer and one day came to the realization that the “ultimate way to be creative with dance is to design the sounds connected with dance,” she said.
-When she had gone as far as she could with her DJ practice, she enrolled in SAIC’s Master of Fine Arts program through the Sound department.
+After earning a BA in philosophy from the University of California in San Diego, Noble moved to Chicago to explore her lifelong passion for dance and music as a House DJ.
+She had been a dancer as a child, and one day came to the realization that the “ultimate way to be creative with dance is to design the sounds connected with dance."
+When she had gone as far as she could with her DJ practice, she enrolled in SAIC’s Master of Fine Arts program, concentrating in Sound.

-The diversity of thinking she encountered within SAIC’s Department of Sound and the technical training she received have found applications in her own work and that of her students.
+The diversity of thinking she encountered within her department, and the technical training she received have found applications in her own work and that of her students.

 Media Artist and Award-winning Educator

-Noble returned to San Diego and began working at High Tech High Media Arts School, a charter school opened in 2000 by a coalition of San Diego business leaders and educators with a project-based curriculum designed to prepare students for the adult world.
-The school also has an interdisciplinary focus and requires Noble and her class to collaborate with another teacher and class every semester to complete a project.
+Noble returned to San Diego and began working at High Tech High Media Arts School, a charter school opened in 2000 by a coalition of San Diego business leaders and educators with a project-based curriculum.
+The school also has an interdisciplinary focus—requiring Noble and her class to collaborate with another class every semester to complete a project.

 Now that she has her award, Noble plans to continue teaching and practicing art.
 She is currently preparing for an August 2012 exhibition at the Museum of Contemporary Art in San Diego funded by a Creative Catalyst fellowship.
 She will show a multichannel sound and paper doll installation pairing the 1980s with Victorianism.